acstacey/GLFCV/README.md

 # GLFCV - Light field disparity estimation using a guided filter cost volume

+Guided filter Light Field Cost Volume is a CUDA implementation of a disparity estimation algorithm for 4D light fields.
+It uses the [guided filter](http://kaiminghe.com/eccv10/) on cost volume slices computed using the [TAD C+G metric](http://www.sciencedirect.com/science/article/pii/S1077314213000143) on 4D shears of the light field.
+Estimated disparity is calculated by an argmin on the filtered cost volume over a range of disparity values.

+### License
 This code is licensed under GNU GPL V3, with a commercial licence available on request.
-See LICENSE for the full license text.
+See LICENSE file for the full license text.

+Copyright (C) 2017 Adam Stacey

 ## Build instructions
 Install libraries as per last section of README.